juhasev/sample-ninja-help/project-disqualify-participants.md

 > Reconciling is always recommended as it impacts panelists' QUALITY SCORE variable.
 This, in turn, lets you eliminate problematic panelists who are frequent offenders.

-> When you reconcile panelists, Sample Ninja will automatically email them that their project participation has been rejected due to the quality of answers provided.
-To edit the contents of this email, go to: **Sub Panels -> Manage -> Email templates  -> Transactional -> Reconciled Notification**.
+> When you reconcile panelists, Sample Ninja will email them that their project participation has been rejected due to the quality of answers provided.
+The **Send notification email** switch on the confirm step controls this.
+It is on by default, so switch it off when you want to reconcile without contacting anyone.
+To edit the contents of this email, go to: **Sub Panels -> Manage -> Email templates  -> Transactional -> Participation reconciled**.

 #### Pasting IDs
 The identifier list should only contain panelist identifiers in the UUID format, example:  ```494d4c81-f109-4551-8929-0870d9b79d84``` one per line.
 Alternatively, the identifiers can be separated by a comma and/or enclosed in quotation marks.
 Line items that cannot be parsed will be displayed in the errors box.
 Duplicate identifiers pasted are automatically removed with a warning.